Koon-Kiat/Spam-And-Phishing-Detection-Using-Machine-Learning/readme.md

 ```

 ## Data
+The project utilizes merged datasets from SpamAssassin (Hugging Face) and CEAS (Kaggle) to enhance email threat detection:

+- SpamAssassin: Contains real-world spam and legitimate emails.
+- CEAS: Specially curated for anti-spam research, with a focus on phishing examples.
+### Preprocessing and Feature Engineering:
+- Label Standardization: Emails are labeled as "Safe" or "Not Safe."
+- Data Cleaning: HTML tags, punctuation, URLs, and special symbols are removed, while tokenization and stop-word removal are performed.
+- Feature Extraction: Includes sender and receiver addresses, blacklisted keywords, URL count, IP addresses, and BERT embeddings for deep textual understanding.

 The dataset consists of labeled emails, which are preprocessed and stored in the following structure:
 - Data Cleaning/
 - Data Integration/